 |India International Comprehensive||$1,119.74||$600|

 *Note: we left out Tokio Marine, China Taiping, QBE, Ergo and AIG as they have no online quotation system.
-Also, we did not include AXA as we were quoted $2,467(!!!) for their cheapest Essential plan.
+Also, we did not include AXA as their system was facing a technical issue.

 Why?
 Perhaps it’s because of the car make and model.
 You will probably get an entirely different story if you’re looking for quotes for a continental car instead.